 EIP 1559

-So Adding is really basic, but it’s the foundation of code, you can also subtract, multiply, divide, and from there you can do other logic things like if/then and for loops, it gets really complicated really quick and with enough imagination and education, you could create a whole decentralized exchange like uniswap where you can trade coins for other coins without there being a central authority like Coinbase… but that’s a video for another day.
+It gets really complicated really quick and with enough imagination and education, you could create a whole decentralized exchange like Uniswap where you can trade coins for other coins without there being a central authority like Coinbase.

 Conclusion

-Anyways, we hope you learned something and we hope you see you in the next video!
+Thanks for reading, we hope you learned something, and we really hope you enjoyed this article!